afhayden/Module4_Challenge_School_Analysis/README.md

 ![Math and Reading by Grade](Resources/Math_Reading_Grade.PNG)

 ### School Performance and School Spending Analysis
+There is noticeable affect on the school spending analysis metrics compared to previous metrics.
 ![Summary of School Scores and Spending](Resources/Scores_Spending.PNG)

 ### School Performance and School Size Analysis
+There is noticeable affect on the school performance and school size analysis metrics compared to previous metrics.
 ![Summary of School Scores and Size](Resources/Scores_Size.PNG)

 ### School Performance and School School Type Analysis
+There is noticeable affect on the school school performance vs. school type analysis metrics compared to previous metrics.
 ![Summary of School Scores and School Type](Resources/Scores_Type.PNG)

 ## Final Conclusion Statement
+THe 1.2% change in student population made a less than 1% difference in Thomas High Schools testing score metrics, and an even smaller impact on the overall metics oc the school district.
+Thomas High School remains in the top five performing schools.